stephencweiss/stephencharlesweiss.com/content/blog/2019-08-12/reduce-module-clutter.md

 import InteriorFeatures from “./Property/InteriorFeatures”;
 ```

 See?
 Pretty.

 # Pretty Imports Without The Cruft
 After discussing the topic for a few minutes, my lead shared the Node documentation on Modules.
-It wasn’t my first time looking, but it’s always informative.
+It wasn't my first time looking, but it's always informative.

 This time, I started stepping through the Pseudocode the Node team provided on how `require` works: <sup>1</sup>
 ``` javascript